hanifa21ti/BCC_Detector/README.md

-🩺 Basal Cell Carcinoma (BCC) Detection App
+# 🩺 Basal Cell Carcinoma (BCC) Detection App

-The BCC Detection App is a web-based application designed to detect basal cell carcinoma (BCC) from skin lesion images.
-It uses a deep learning model, specifically a Convolutional Neural Network (CNN), trained to classify images into two categories: "BCC" (Basal Cell Carcinoma) and "Non-BCC".
-The goal of this project is to apply computer vision in the medical domain, particularly for assisting in early skin cancer screening.
+The **BCC Detection App** is a Python-based application designed to detect basal cell carcinoma (BCC) from skin lesion images.
+It uses a deep learning model, specifically a Convolutional Neural Network (CNN), trained to classify images into two categories: **"BCC" (Basal Cell Carcinoma)** and **"Non-BCC"**.

-This project was inspired by recent advances in AI-assisted dermatology and aims to demonstrate how deep learning models can support medical professionals in preliminary diagnosis.
-The current project enhances this idea by providing a user-friendly web interface built with Streamlit, allowing for easy accessibility and potential use as an educational tool.

-The project is built using Python, utilizes TensorFlow/Keras for model training, and is deployed using Streamlit Cloud, enabling users to access the app directly from their browser without local setup.
-The trained model is stored externally (e.g., Google Drive) to keep the repository lightweight and facilitate easier updates.

-The main benefits of this project are to highlight the application of AI in healthcare, encourage awareness of skin cancer detection, and serve as a learning reference for students, researchers, or developers interested in medical AI.

-The app allows users to upload a skin lesion image, and within seconds, it provides a prediction on whether the lesion is likely to be basal cell carcinoma or not.
-The interface is designed to be simple and intuitive, requiring no technical background to use.
-The CNN model architecture includes convolutional layers for feature extraction and fully connected layers for final classification, with a sigmoid activation function to output binary predictions.

-📄 Dataset
+## 📄 Dataset

-The dataset used for this project is HAM10000 ("Human Against Machine with 10000 training images"), available at Kaggle.
+The dataset used is **HAM10000 ("Human Against Machine with 10000 training images")**, available at [Kaggle](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000).
-The dataset consists of 10,015 dermatoscopic images, covering various types of skin lesions.
-For this project, we focused on images labeled as "bcc" (basal cell carcinoma) and grouped all other classes into "non-bcc".

-Total images: 10,015
+- Total images: 10,015

-Images labeled "bcc": 514

-Images labeled other: 9,501

-💡 Project Inspiration
-The project aims to support early detection and raise awareness about skin cancer.
-It also demonstrates the potential of deep learning in assisting medical diagnostics and provides a hands-on example for students and developers interested in medical image analysis.
+- BCC images: 514
+- Other lesion images: 9,501

-🚀 Features
+## 🚀 Features

-Upload skin lesion image via web interface
+- Load pre-trained `.h5` model

-Detects whether the lesion is basal cell carcinoma
+- Classify whether the lesion is BCC or not

-Displays results instantly with probability/confidence score

-Loads the model externally to keep repository size small

-Easy deployment on Streamlit Cloud
+- Can be integrated into a web backend or run locally
+- Simple Python script (`app.py`) for easy use

-🛠 Technologies Used
+## 🛠 Technologies Used

-Python
+- Python

-TensorFlow / Keras
+- TensorFlow / Keras

-Streamlit

-Google Drive (for model storage)
+- NumPy, OpenCV, PIL

-Git & GitHub (version control and deployment)
+- Git & GitHub

-📁 Folder Structure
+## 📁 Folder Structure

-bash
-Copy
-Edit
-bcc-detection-app/
+bcc-detector/
 │
-├── app.py            # Main Streamlit application
+├── app.py            # Main application
-├── requirements.txt  # Required Python packages
+├── model.h5          # Trained Keras model
-├── .gitignore        # Files/folders to ignore in Git
-├── README.md         # Project description
+└── README.md         # Project description

-└── assets/           # Optional: image assets, example lesion images, logos 🌐 Deploy on Streamlit Cloud
-1️⃣ Push your project to a public GitHub repository.
-2️⃣ Go to streamlit.io/cloud and sign in.
-3️⃣ Click "New app", choose your repository and select app.py as the entry point.
-4️⃣ Click "Deploy".
+## ⚙️ Running Locally
+1️⃣ Clone this repository to your local machine.
+2️⃣ Install dependencies.
+3️⃣ Make sure model.h5 is in the same directory as app.py.
+4️⃣ Run the Python script.
+5️⃣ Follow the instructions printed on the console or modify app.py to integrate it into your web application.

 ⚠️ Disclaimer: This application is intended for educational and demonstration purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider for any questions regarding a medical condition.